timwinter06/mle_forecasting/README.md

-# MLE forecasting
+# MLE: Forecasting model

 This repo consists of code that trains a model that forecasts the Unit Sales one week ahead in case of a promotion or no-promotion on an article level.
 The training is scheduled to run weekly orchestrated by prefect.
 Model metrics and hyperparameters are logged to MLFlow for each run and the model is registered in the model registry.
 The trained model is deployed to Fast-API which has an endpoint with whiich you can request predictions for single records.
 There is also a (dummy) drift-detection pipeline (again orchestrated by prefect) in place which runs an automated drift-detection with Evidently ona the training data and a simulated drift dataset.
 Drift metrics are now logged to MLFlow under the 'Drift Detection' experiment.
 In future work, this pipeline should request the real production data from the predict API to perform automated drift detections.

 ## Plan & todos